ShahSau/ShahSau/README.md

 - 💬  Ask me anything about programming. -->
 <div>
 <p align="left" height=250 width=350>
 Full-stack developer with a passion for building scalable robust web applications.
 I am experienced in JavaScript, Python, React, NextJs, Gatsby, Angular, Nodejs, Expressjs, Django, and  MongoDB.
 I am currently working as a developer in the Electronics Manufacturing industry.
 Strong understanding of database design and API integration.
 I am committed to writing clean, efficient, and maintainable code.
 Open to collaboration and always learning something new.
+I have strong interpersonal skills and have the ability to handle pressure and meet deadlines.
-Check out <a href="https://shahsau.herokuapp.com/"> my website </a> for more information and projects.
+Check out <a href="https://shahsau.herokuapp.com/"> my website </a> for more information and projects.&nbsp;&nbsp;
 </p>
 </div>
 </div>